KrakeIO/resque-my-aws/README.md

 # Resque AWS

-This service listens to a queue on Redis for jobs.
-When it gets a job, perform some AWS operations based on the provided parameters indicated in the job
+This service performs the task of rotating EC2 instances to get new IP addresses from AWS.
+It executes a shell script via SSH on newly spin up EC2 instances once they are ready

 # Pre-requisities